jumphone/GCA/README.md

     python | step4_getRegFeature.py | MODE | GCA_OUTPUT | OUTPUT

-    MODE: the MODE file of TRRUST (or your own file)
+    MODE: a list of tab-delimited gene pairs with regulatory mode information (TRRUST file or your own file in the same format)
     GCA_OUTPUT: the OUTPUT directory of GCA
     OUTPUT: the regulatory feature binary matrix